ziobudda/python-gmail-check-label/README.md

+[All of this for only 1.40€ of Claude API]

 # Gmail Label Checker

 A simple Python tool that connects to Gmail using OAuth2 credentials to check if a specific label exists and optionally create it if it doesn't.